aolney/host-academic-conference/the-manual.md

 	</tr>
 </table>

+One of the most useful things you can do with a budget like this is calculate "break-even" scenarios.
+That lets you look at how many registrants you need to break even at a certain registration price.

+Some thoughts on this:
+* It is customary to give an honorarium, free registration, and travel expenses to keynotes
+* It is customary to comp volunteers and the Executive Committee
+* Students usually pay a reduced rate.
+That money comes from up-charging faculty
+* If you make the banquet included, you can spread the price to everyone
+* To make workshops attractive, you might want to offer them "at cost" to regular registrants

+### Spending/receiving funds

+You may be constrained by your University's policies in this.
+I found working within my own University's framework to be very challenging.
+What I would suggest is that you look at something like [Paypal Here](https://www.paypal.com/webapps/mpp/credit-card-reader) which would allow you to take online payments tied to your registration system as well as onsite payments during the conference.
+It also gives you a linked debit card that can be used for making conference purchases. **Under no circumstances ever mix conference and non-conference (personal) money in the same account**.

+To make the initial reservations, you may need a "float" loan from your professional society.

+### Recruiting the Program Committee

+These should be people who are known for good and timely reviews.
+Many people will review for the same conference every year, so using last year's PC to make invitations for your conference is a good idea.
+As before, consider underrepresented groups and diversity when inviting the PC.

+### Publishing the proceedings

+If the proceedings are regularly published, then there should be an existing relationship with a publisher.
+It is typically easier to continue that, as they will already have some paperwork to get you started.
+With issues like this, which are typically handled by the Program Chair, it is important to have clear communications with the Local Organizer who is maintaining the budget.

+The number of proceedings needed will be an estimate based on previous attendance and the accepted papers.
+Inevitably if you go this route you will end up with a number of "extra" proceedings that wasted money.

+An alternative to using a publisher is to self-publish.
+To do this you need to buy an ISBN.
+[Reputable organizations](http://www.educationaldatamining.org/EDM2013/proceedings/EDM2013Proceedings.pdf) are self-publishing proceedings.
+It saves a ton of money and makes it easy to distribute (people can download off the website instead of having to use a $40 usb key the publisher sold you).

+### Early

+Early on, people need to do necessary planning to attend your conference.
+To book travel, hotel, get visas, etc, they need to know when/where it is.
+You also want to consider making your conference attractive.

+Behind the scenes, you need to make sure you have assets like the conference location in place.
+If you don't book them, they may not be available for your conference dates.
+To book, you'll need to put down deposits.
+This means that you need to have some money up front, some way of spending funds (like a bank account), and the beginnings of a budget.

+To book anything you'll need an approximate head count.
+The best way to get that is to ask the previous conference organizers.
+Sometimes the previous proceedings will have a forward that lists the submissions and accepted papers.
+The number of attendees will be greater than the number of accepted papers.

+#### Things for the site

+* Location of the conference, booked (i.e. the actual building)
+* Dates of the conference (distinguish workshop days from main conference; give date of banquet)
+* How to get to the conference (airports, taxi, public transportation, etc)
+* Where to stay/sleep at night (easy if the conference is in a hotel, you may want to book/reserve rooms)
+* Where to eat (what food will the conference provide?
+Off site food?
+Consider special diets like vegetarian)
+* Things to do besides the conference (some people will add a day on either side of the conference for this)
+* How to request a visa letter
+* Custom logo that will appear on site and elsewhere

+#### Behind the scenes

 * Recruit sponsors
 * Create a working budget
 * Determine how to spend/receive funds (may need a "float" loan from professional society)